 Last call!
 Now’s the time to run spellcheck and fiddle with grammar, spelling, and punctuation.
 Don’t spend your goodwill points on volunteer proofreaders just yet; you’ll need their eyes for your post-editing revisions.
 Doing a thorough job here will allow your editor to devote more time and attention to deeper issues and could potentially lower your line editing or copyediting rate.

 You may be wondering what happened to beta readers in this process.
 You’re likely to need another round of outside feedback after you’ve begun working with an editor, so unless your roster of willing readers overfloweth, save beta reading for after story-level editing (assessments, critiques, and developmental editing).
 Beta feedback will help you judge whether you’ve successfully solved the issues raised by your editor.

-Keep in mind that these six drafts happen before your manuscript ever makes it to the editor.
-Editing will generate even more revisions and drafts.
+Keep in mind that these six drafts all happen before your manuscript ever makes it to the editor.
 Yes, you’ll get better at this, and yes, the process will eventually grow shorter.
-With tens of thousands of titles being published every month, your book must sparkle to stand out.
+With tens of thousands of titles published every month, your book must sparkle to stand out.
 Insist on nothing less than your best.

 Recommended Revision Resources

 Revision is a lot of work, that’s no lie.
 I’m going to help you cut to the chase with what I think is the sharpest revision guide ever.
 Janice Hardy has assembled an at-home revision workshop she calls Revise Your Novel in 31 Days.
 It’s free, it’s right on her Fiction University website, and it’s absolutely brilliant.
 You don’t have to do it over an actual month’s time, although you could.
 Use as much or as little of it as helps you work through your manuscript in whatever time frame you have available.